Oppidum of Manching: History of exploration

 By 1987, c.
 12 hectares of the settlement had been examined.
 Since 1996, a series of further rescue excavations ("Altenfeld" and the EADS area) have been conducted by Susanne Sievers, increasing the excavated area to 26 hectares by 2002.
 As a result, Manching is the most substantially explored oppidum in Central Europe.
-The increasing degree of exploration does, however, coincide with a progressive destruction of the site, as much of the new excavations take place to retrieve information before areas are built on.
+The increasing degree of exploration has, however, caused progressive destruction of the site, since much of the new excavations take place to retrieve information before areas are built upon.

-Since 2006, finds from the oppidum are on display in the kelten römer museum manching (Celts Romans museum Manching), a branch of the Bavarian State Archaeological Collection.
+Since 2006, finds from the oppidum have beem on display in the Kelten Römer Museum Manching (Celts and Romans Museum Manching), a branch of the Bavarian State Archaeological Collection.

 The settlement

 Sketch of the location of the Manching oppidum.

 Location

-Unlike other contemporary Celtic oppida, Manching was not located on a hilltop, but in a riverine plain.
+Unlike other contemporary Celtic oppida, Manching was not located on a hilltop but in a riverine plain.
 The site was placed in a strategic position at the crossing of two ancient trade routes, one running north–south, the other west–east.
-It was also near the meeting of the rivers Paar and Danube, giving access to navigation of the latter, further increasing the potential for long-distance trade.
+It was also near the confluence of the rivers Paar and Danube, giving access to navigation of the latter, therey further increasing the potential for long-distance trade.
 A distributary of the Danube, northeast of the settlement, had been transformed into a harbour.
 Manching was probably the most important centre of trade and economy in the late La Tène period.
 It also had access to rich deposits of iron ore and gold in the immediate vicinity.